microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 ## Configuration
 ### Services and middleware registration
 Session affinity services are registered in the DI container via `AddSessionAffinityProvider()` method which is automatically called by `AddReverseProxy()`.
-The middleware `UseAffinitizedDestinationLookup()` and `UseRequestAffinitizer()` are included by default in the paramterless MapReverseProxy method.
+The middleware `UseAffinitizedDestinationLookup()` and `UseRequestAffinitizer()` are included by default in the parameterless MapReverseProxy method.
 If you are customizing the proxy pipeline, place the first middleware **before** adding `LoadBalancingMiddleware` and the second **after** load balancing.

 Example:
 ```C#